Greyson Lambert: Georgia

 Georgia's head coach Mark Richt got fired due to the disappointing result of the season, and Lambert's credentials as starting quarterback were questioned even further.
 The new head coach, Kirby Smart, and a new incoming five-star quarterback recruit, Jacob Eason.
 Lambert was in an open quarterback competition battling against Eason and fellow returning quarterback Brice Ramsey.

 Kirby Smart did not announce who Georgia's 2016 opening day starting quarterback would be until game day.
 After the opening kickoff, Lambert trotted onto the field with the rest of the offensive starters to compete against North Carolina.
 Smart had decided to implement a system where both Lambert and Jacob Eason would put in work at the quarterback position.
 Eason ended up throwing for more yardage than Lambert, but Lambert was the quarterback for the game-clinching final drive.
 Georgia won the game 33–24.

 Eason went on to start the next game against Nicholls State.
 He played the whole game until the fourth quarter, where Lambert was brought in to replace him on the final drive.
 Lambert's drive bled out the clock to get Georgia to hold on for the victory, 26–24.
 For the rest of the season however, Eason went on to become the starter.

-In 2015 Greyson Lambert was the recipient of the Davis Family Football Foundation Scholarship.
-In 2016 Lambert was the recipient of the Jack and Joy Davis Football Scholarship.
+In 2015, Lambert was the recipient of the Davis Family Football Foundation Scholarship.
+In 2016, Lambert was the recipient of the Jack and Joy Davis Football Scholarship.